enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 });
 ```

-Finally, `enyo.Mdoel` does not currently support binding to nested data structures within a model.
-If a service returned nested data that your app needs to bind to, you could use the `parse` function to flatten the structure.
-For example, if the fetched model data looked like this:
+Finally, `enyo.Model` does not currently support binding to nested data
+structures within a model.
+If a service returns nested data that your app needs
+to bind to, you could use the `parse()` function to flatten the structure.
+For
+example, if the fetched model data looked like this:

 ```
 {